 Four ways to reduce lines at big-box stores

 For customers, there’s nothing worse than having to wait in line.
 The recent footage of Costco and other big-box stores with lines of customers stretched around the block would raise anybody’s blood pressure.
-Lines like these while exacerbated by our current health crisis are not just a problem of the moment.
+Lines like these while exacerbated by the pandemic are not just a problem of the moment.
 Retailers are losing nearly $40 billion a year to long lines.
 Besides the revenue loss, lines foster a bad customer experience that can have a ripple effect on a brand’s identity.

 In trying to reduce wait times, many big-box stores have resorted to self-checkout lines.
 In exchange for waiting in a shorter line, customers get to scan and bag their own purchases.
 We can all agree that this solution doesn’t create a better customer experience, which is probably why retail experts believe, “self-checkout is a stepping-stone technology to true automated retail.”
 As shoppers seek frictionless experiences, big-box stores will have to do better than self-checkout to make lines a thing of the past.